 We already know that heat is a form of energy.
 It is a common observation that when we come out of the blanket on a cold morning we feel cold for some time but after that, it becomes normal to some extent.
 So what exactly is happening?
-Initially, heat begins from us to the surrounding and thus we feel cold.
+Initially, the heat begins from us to the surrounding and thus we feel cold.
 So till when heat will flow from us to surrounding?
 To answer this we introduce something known as temperature.
 It is basically the measure of hotness or coldness of a body.
 Heat exchange takes place between two bodies until their temperatures become equal.
 Also, it flows from a body at a higher temperature to one at a lower temperature.

 So now that we know about temperature we are in a position to define thermal equilibrium.
 It is defined as a situation in which no heat flows from one body to another when brought in contact with each other.
 In a broader sense when the parameters of the system like volume, pressure, temperature, or composition do not change.
 As heat does not flow we can also say both bodies acquire the same temperature at equilibrium.

 One of the laws related to the thermal equilibrium is the Zeroth law of Thermodynamics.
 Suppose two bodies are separated by a heat insulator.
 Now a third body is brought in contact with both the bodies simultaneously.
 When the bodies attain thermal equilibrium we remove the third body.
 Now we can also remove the heat insulator and find no heat is transferred from one body to another.